 - Take a non-vegan cheese sauce recipe and substitute for vegan ingredients.
 For example, if a recipe calls for butter, milk and cheese, use vegan butter, plant-based milk and a vegan cheese alternative.

-- Use soaked cashews (or other nuts) and blend them with plant milk and other flavouring ingredients to make a sauce.
+- Use soaked cashews (or other nuts) and blend them with plant milk and other flavoring ingredients to make a sauce.

-- Use cooked vegetables and blend them with flavourful ingredients.
+- Use cooked vegetables and blend them with flavorful ingredients.

 This recipe falls into the blended vegetable category!
 While there’s certainly nothing wrong with the other two options, opting for a cheese sauce made primarily from vegetables can be a great way to boost your intake of essential nutrients.